 Many woodworkers see great success when selling their skills on Facebook.
 You can create a business page or join local selling groups.
 Make sure to share plenty of items you’ve made previously so that potential customers can see your skills.

 Etsy is a popular selling platform to sell handmade goods.
 Woodwork is no different.
 You can create custom pieces and list them on Etsy for any price you choose.
+Click here to list your first 40 items for free.

 Your Own Website